ronakupadhyaya/Horizons-week-03/day5/ajax-counter/README.md

   this button should trigger a POST AJAX request to `/increment` and update the page (i.e. update `#count`) based on its return value.
 1. Start your server and check that clicking `Increase` or `Decrease` increases or decreases the counter on the screen.
-The value of the counter should not change after you refresh the screen.